thirtysevennorth/domesticlight_public/README.md

 1) In the Arduino IDE > Preferences > Additional Boards Manager URL add the URL for the Espressif Arduino ESP32 boards https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json
 2) In Boards Manager add "esp32" by Espressif Systems.
-This should be on V 2.0.11 or later.
+This should be on V 2.0.14 production release, but has not been tested on v 3.0.0 alpa releases
 3) If this is a new Arduino IDE install on a MAC system you may be prompted to install Xcode command line tools.
 The IDE will prompt you, or you can enter the following command in Terminal "xcode-select --install" and follow the prompts.
 4) the UM Feather S3 boards use the USB > Serial driver.
 You should not need to install any serial driver.